704-982-6824 secondstpres@gmail.com

 What is Second Street Presbyterian Church?

-In short, we believe God’s promise of salvation in Jesus Christ.
+We believe God’s promise of salvation soley in the name of Jesus Christ.
 We invite you to do the same and to come worship God with us.

 Where do I park?